Best Black Friday electric toothbrush deals in 2023

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-The best electric toothbrush deals in the Black Friday sales, from Oral-B to Philips
+The best electric toothbrush deals in the Cyber Monday sales, from Oral-B to Philips

-Save big and take care of your smile with savings on Oral-B, Philips and more
+Save big and take care of your smile in the post-Black Friday sale with savings on Oral-B, Philips and more

-The biggest sale of the year has rolled around again.
-Black Friday electric toothbrush deals are officially in full swing.
+The final day of the biggest sale of the year has rolled around again.
+Black Friday is over, but luckily Cyber Monday has begun – and the best electric toothbrush deals are officially in full swing.
 If you’re hoping to grab a bargain on the latest Oral-B or Philips brush, or looking to stock up on cheap replacement toothbrush heads, you’re in the right place.

+The shopping event is also a great opportunity to stock up on other beauty items, including perfume, make-up and haircare, with Cult Beauty and Lookfantastic among the retailers to bookmark.
+If fashion is more your thing, head over to Coggles or, if it’s home appliances you’re after, we’ve also been on the hunt for savings across air fryers, TVs and coffee machines.

-Whether you’re looking for your next electric toothbrush or you’re shopping for a great Christmas gift for friends – though they might question your motives – we’re here to keep you posted about all the best Black Friday electric toothbrush deals as they happen.
+Whether you’re looking for your next electric toothbrush or you’re shopping for a great Christmas gift for friends – though they might question your motives – we’re here to keep you posted about all the best Cyber Monday electric toothbrush deals as they happen.

-Coming out on top in our round-up of the best electric toothbrushes, Oral B’s Pro 3 device is now reduced by a whopping 60 per cent on Amazon.
-“It has everything you really need and none of the frills: it’s compatible with the standard Oral-B brush heads, it has a timer with 30-second pacing buzzes, three modes, a pressure sensor and a two-week battery life,” our tester said.
+Our top pick of the best electric toothbrushes is cheaper than ever in the Cyber Monday sale.
+We described the Oral-B Pro 3 as having “everything you really need in an electric toothbrush and none of the frills: it’s compatible with the standard Oral-B brush heads, it has a timer with 30 second pacing buzzes, three modes, a pressure sensor and a two week battery life.”

 Oral-B iO9 electric toothbrush: Was £499.99, now £225, Amazon.co.uk